stefaniatadama/cps2002-assignment/README.md

     sudo  apt-get install maven

 ## Documentation
 Detailed documentation of the code can be found in the `javadocs` directory.
-Navigate to this directory and open `index.html` for details about the classes/methods involved.
+Visit [this webpage](https://cdn.rawgit.com/stefaniatadama/cps2002-assignment/fdc3820c/javadocs/index.html) to view the documentation in your browser or pull the repository, navigate to the `javadocs` directory and open `index.html` for details about the classes/methods involved.